 Extracorporeal Shockwave Therapy (ECSWT)

-What is Extracorporeal Shockwave Therapy (ECSWT)?
+What Does Extracorporeal Shockwave Therapy Treat?

-How does Extracorporeal Shockwave Therapy work?
+How Does Extracorporeal Shockwave Therapy Work:

 The benefits of the therapy’s mechanical stimulation include increased local blood flow, cellular activity such as the release of substance P, prostaglandin E2, NO, TGF β, VEGF, and almost certainly other inflammatory cytokines, the breakdown of calcific deposits and adhesions, and finally relaxation of connective tissue.